As far as designer dogs go, the Goldendoodle is a trendy option to consider if you want to add a new furry member to your family.

 If you are looking to add an adorable, loving Goldendoodle to your home, you can do so by searching for local rescues and shelters that carry Goldendoodles through websites like adopt-a-pet.com.

-If you choose to buy a Goldendoodle puppy from a breeder, it is vital to make sure the breeder you choose to go through is reputable and verify all pertinent health information and genetic testing.
+If you choose to buy a Goldendoodle puppy from a breeder, it is vital to make sure the breeder you choose to go through is reputable and verifies all pertinent health information and genetic testing.
 Keep in mind that you also may have to drive quite a distance to find a breeder that carries Goldendoodles and that this method can also cost up to $2,500.